In Malaysia, a business may be conducted:-

 A company cannot deal with its own shares or hold shares in its holding company.
 Each equity share of a public company carries only one vote at a poll at any general meeting of the company.
 A private company may, however, provide for varying voting rights for its shareholders.

 The secretary of the company must be a natural person of full age who has his principal or only place of residence in Malaysia.
-He must be a member of a prescribed body or is licensed by CCM.
+He must be a member of a prescribed body or is licenced by CCM.
 The company must also appoint an approved auditor to be the company auditor in Malaysia.

 In addition, the company shall appoint at least two (2) directors who each has his principal or only place of residence within Malaysia.
 Directors of public companies or subsidiaries of public companies normally must not exceed 70 years of age.
 A company director may also be a shareholder.